Freddie Freeman Player Props: Dodgers vs. Cubs

 Freddie Freeman At The Plate

-- Among qualified hitters in baseball, he ranks 17th in batting average, 24th in on-base percentage, and 45th in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 32nd, his on-base percentage ranks 27th, and he is 60th in the league in slugging.

-- Freeman has picked up a hit in 68.4% of his 19 games this season, with multiple hits in 36.8% of those games.
+- Freeman has reached base via a hit in 13 games this year (of 20 played), and had multiple hits in seven of those games.

-- In five games this year, Freeman has picked up an RBI, with more than one RBI once.
+- In five games this season, Freeman has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.